-- 27.3.1 If following informal action, any relevant reviews, or if the matter is more serious, the member of staff will be notified in writing by the Line Manager that a formal case is to be brought seeking their removal from the appointment to the non-substantive post.
-The notification will include: - a. a reference to any previous informal discussion; - b. a statement setting out the reasons for formal action; - c. the name of the person to whom the matter will be referred and who will consider whether removal from the non-substantive post is to be made.
-This person shall, if possible, be a person at the next Level of seniority to the Line Manager. - 27.3.2 The notification referred to above shall be sent to the person who is to consider the case with a request that they deal with the matter.
+27.3.1 If following informal action, any relevant reviews, or if the matter is more serious, the member of staff will be notified in writing by the Line Manager that a formal case is to be brought seeking their removal from the appointment to the non-substantive post.
+The notification will include:

+- a. a reference to any previous informal discussion; - b. a statement setting out the reasons for formal action; - c. the name of the person to whom the matter will be referred and who will consider whether removal from the non-substantive post is to be made.
+This person shall, if possible, be a person at the next Level of seniority to the Line Manager.